maikeulb/filmogram/README.md

 Run
 ---
-With docker:
+You will need webpack.
+If you have webpack installed, then then go ahead and install the javascript dependencies (e.g. `npm install`).

 ```
+npm run build
 docker-compose build
 docker-compose up
 Go to http://localhost:5000
 ```

 Alternatively, create a database named 'filmogram', open `config.py` and point the database URI to your server.
-After configuring the settings, set the `FLASK_APP` env variable to filmogram.py, and install the javascript (e.g `npm install`) and python dependencies (e.g. `pip install -r requirements.txt`).
-Be sure to install the python dependencies using `requirements.txt` located in `./filmogram/`, not `./filmogram/requirements/` (I'm working on pruning the dev/prod/test dependencies).
+After configuring the settings, set the `FLASK_APP` env variable to filmogram.py, and then install the javascript (e.g `npm install`) and python dependencies (e.g. `pip install -r requirements.txt`).
+Be sure to install the python dependencies using `requirements.txt` located in `./src/`, not `./src/requirements/` (I'm working on pruning the dev/prod/test dependencies).

-`cd` into `./filmogram` (if you are not already); then run:
 ```
 flask db upgrade
 flask seed-db